particle-iot/docs/src/content/datasheets/electron/e404x-migration-guide.md

 ### I2C

-- On the E Series, only one of `Wire` and `Wire1` can be used at the same time.
-Both I2C ports be used at the same time on the E404X.
+- There is one available I2C port on the E404X.

 {{!-- BEGIN do not edit content below, it is automatically generated e6a3ce62-dfb5-4926-a1b4-5f2fd5048d05 --}}